Code-Institute-Submissions/v-choco/README.md

 [Click here](static/wireframes) to see all wireframes for this project.

+The pages that are the same layout on all screen sizes only have wireframes in the large format.

 *Please note that the wireframes show the initial design ideas for the website and therefore may not match the current version.*

 [Back to Top](#table-of-contents)